shallowtoil/DROL/README.md

 ```

 ### Download models
-Download models in [PySOT Model Zoo](MODEL_ZOO.md) and put the model.pth in the corresponding  directory in experiments.
+Download models in [PySOT Model Zoo](MODEL_ZOO.md) and put the model.pth to the corresponding directory in experiment.

 ### Test tracker
 ```bash